 The director and chair of the Feil Family Brain & Mind Research Institute at Weill Cornell Medicine provided insight into the different pathologies that lead to this dementia.

 The amyloid hypothesis has long been believed to be the key to solving the Alzheimer disease puzzle.
 However, after numerous failed attempts to develop therapies to address amyloid buildup in the brain, some have begun to question the theory.

-For Costantino Iadecola, MD, the director and chair of the Feil Family Brain & Mind Research Institute at Weill Cornell Medicine, amyloid is only a single piece of the puzzle.
+For Costantino Iadecola, MD, director and chair, Feil Family Brain & Mind Research Institute, Weill Cornell Medicine, amyloid is only a single piece of the puzzle.
 His understanding defines Alzheimer not as a disease, but as a syndrome caused by a number of pathologies at play in the brain.

 in an interview.

 NeurologyLive®: Should amyloid be our main therapeutic target?
 How important is its role?

 Costantino Iadecola, MD: